henroy99/alx-zero_day/0x03-git/README.md

-This is a project on how to set up your github account
+Updated README file This is a project on how to set up your github account